dotkernel/api-documentation/docs/book/v7/introduction/server-requirements.md

 ### Supported PHP Configurations

 - FPM (FastCGI Process Manager) - Recommended for production, better performance and security isolation
+- FastCGI - Obsolete but still in use by some hosting providers
 - CLI SAPI (Command Line Interface) - Required for Cron jobs, migrations, and fixtures

 ### Why PHP 8.2+?